gridap/P4est_wrapper.jl/gen/README.md

 ## How to use it

-User must manually export the relevant include directories.
+User must manually export the relevant include directories as environment variables:

 - P4EST_ROOT_DIR: p4est install root directory
 - MPI_INCLUDE_DIR: MPI include directory

 Then, environment should be ready to run the `generator.jl` as follows: